thorgate/tg-modal/README.md

 > Well, you should be.

 If you are not using flux/redux and still want to prerender your modals serverside, you can take a look at the following files:

  - [server.js](https://github.com/thorgate/tg-modal/tree/master/examples/server.js)
  - [render.js](https://github.com/thorgate/tg-modal/tree/master/examples/render.js)
  - [Prerendered.js](https://github.com/thorgate/tg-modal/tree/master/examples/components/Prerendered.js)
  - [Serverside.js](https://github.com/thorgate/tg-modal/tree/master/examples/components/Serverside.js)

-## Known issues

- - Missing an Uncontrolled modal (ModalTrigger component)
- - Problems with animations
-  - We depend on react/addons, but we shouldn't
-  - Animations break if we close trigger close/reopen while the opposite action is still transitioning
-  - We shouldn't trigger callBacks while transitions are still running
- - missing tests

 ## License